 Whenever I tell someone about Maker Faire, I always manage to convey my excitement, but never quite explain what it is.
 Some people remark that it sounds like Burning Man, or like some strange hobbyist meet-up, or some kind of geeky county faire.
-Most of the time they just don’t quite get it, don’t see the appeal.
-So I’m here to set the record straight!
-While it’s true that it has essence of each of these things, it really is an experience unto itself.
+Most of the time they just don't quite get it, don't see the appeal.
+So I'm here to set the record straight!
+While it's true that it has essence of each of these things, it really is an experience unto itself.
 And, I would argue, a broader, more family-friendly event than any of these things.
+So this is the story of my Maker Faire with kids.

 So then, what is Maker Faire?
 It is a huge gathering of people who do make things, with other people who want to make things.
 I'm talking about everything from handmade iPod cozies to remote-controlled cookie-decorators, from after-school science enrichment programs to some lunatic who builds a homemade roller coaster in their back yard.
 And who are these people who want to make things?
 Your kids.
 Seriously.
 If they haven't told you yet, it's just their best kept secret.